The-Isogeniest/CONAN/content/intro.md

-# Introduction - How it all connects
+# Introduction to NTRU- How it all connects

 ```{instructor-note}
 - 10 min teaching/discussion